-Whole wheat: The bran and germ of the wheat are included along with the endosperm, whereas normal white flour contains only the endosperm.
-Whole wheat flour tends to absorb more moisture than while flour, so you need to adjust for that if you're making a substitution in a recipe.
+In whole wheat flour, the bran and germ of the wheat are included along with the endosperm, whereas normal white flour contains only the endosperm.
+Whole wheat flour tends to absorb more moisture than white flour, so you need to adjust for that if you're making a substitution in a recipe.
 Whole wheat flours have a shorter shelf life than white wheat, since the oil in the whole wheat can go rancid.
 If you don't use it quickly, it's best to store it in the refrigerator or freezer.

 Stone-ground whole wheat: A coarser ground version of whole wheat.
 One thing to keep in mind with whole wheat flours is that the coarseness can vary from brand to brand.